 G. Please include a cover sheet on your proposal with the following information:

-Submit the completed proposal, including the supporting letters from three faculty members, to the Office of the Dean of Faculty by Friday, April 11 (juniors who who are off-campus must submit a letter of intent by April 11 and a completed proposal by August 1).
+Submit the completed proposal, including the supporting letters from three faculty members, to the Office of the Dean of Faculty by Tuesday, April 11 (juniors who are off-campus must submit a letter of intent by April 11 and a completed proposal by August 1).
 Your proposal will be read and evaluated by the Dean, the Academic Council, and the Director of the Senior Fellowship Program.
 Since the Council is a diverse group representing a variety of academic disciplines, whose members may not be familiar with your topic or methods of inquiry, please make sure your proposal is comprehensible to a non-specialist.